 This type of rat does not usually bite.
 To some, they are cute and cuddly.
 Do not be fooled.
 The damage a packrat can do to your property makes this pest a real hazard.
 Since pack rats often get into attics and other enclosed areas of the structures, extensive damage to wiring and insulation is common.
 Although they make nests outside, they go indoors mainly to chew.
 Chewing electrical wiring has been known to cause structure fires.

 Packrats may also damage items stored in nesting areas and use materials for nests.
-Anything stored in areas where pack rats have nested runs the risks of being contaminated with packrat feces or urine.
+Anything stored in areas where pack rats have nested runs the risk of being contaminated with packrat feces or urine.

 How to get rid of Packrats in Phoenix